martin12333/marti-onedrive/Visual_Conlangs/visual_conlangs.f8.md

 visual_conlangs.f8.md

+EDIT: it's interesting to paste what I have written into the https://lingojam.com/EmojiTranslator%28Iconic%29

 I will slowly start to comment and compare this to Blissymbolics.
 I am glad, that the symbol-order is the English-like, and not the opposite, like in Bliss.